abdulsaleh/asyncio-for-ai/src/llm-responses.md

 if __name__ == "__main__":
     asyncio.run(main())
 ```

 We only create the client once as we only need to establish one client connection.

 This takes ~10 seconds to run, about three times faster than before.
-The requests were triggered concurrently, so they don't return in the same order.
+The requests run concurrently and don't return in the same order.

 ```bash
 time python script.py